ximui23/CIS-7---Discrete-Structure---Fall-2018/Assignment5.md

                              = k^3 + 2k + 3k^2 + 3k + 3
                              = 3m       + 3(k^2 + k + 1)
                              = 3(m + k^2 + k + 1)
+       -> k + 1 is divisible by 3
+       Therefore, we have k = 1 is true, k is true, and k+1 is tru =>We have proven that 1,2,...n